ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

     fact that some RFC 3339 implementations assign different semantics to the time zone offsets Z and +00:00; we may want to consider ways to cope with this apparently common deviation.
-    Also, the name of he format is still up for suggestions that improve upon the current choice.
+    Also, the name of the format is still up for suggestions that improve upon the current choice.